 [ This blog tries to summarize my research journey from Universe to Sun to Moon to Earth to Body to Brain.
 Some of this is covered in a talk I gave at IIASA, Vienna – https://youtu.be/327A01oYqdo ]

 As a child, I was very quiet but observant.
-I would be watching my elder brother, Vijoy Prakash Jee, being taught and learnt silently.
+I would be watching my elder brother, Vijoy Prakash Jee, being taught and learned silently.
 I would not speak much or write but would read.
-However I would not be serious just before exams but take it easy by reading magazines etc. In 1970, at age of 10, I topped the prestigious Netarhat School Entrance Exam in the State of Bihar.
-I had interest in Photography from an early age and it was more on its technical part than the composition skills e.g. how to take photographs in a dark room using a table lamp with no flash!
+However, I would not be serious just before exams but take it easy by reading magazines etc. In 1970, at age of 10, I topped the prestigious Netarhat School Entrance Exam in the State of Bihar.
+I had an interest in photography from an early age and it was more on its technical part than the composition skills e.g. how to take photographs in a dark room using a table lamp with no flash!

-In 1976, I appeared for IIT JEE and got a reasonably good rank without any preparation other than skimming through a guide book for question patterns.
-I opted to take Physics at IIT Kharagpur though initially the counseling team admitted me in Electrical with the promise of changing to Physics, if I so desired later!
-I had also appeared for the National Science Talent Search examination conducted by NCERT and got selected for National award (Rs 150/250/600 pm in BSc/MSc/PhD – It was sufficient to meet the expenses those days).
+In 1976, I appeared for IIT JEE and got a reasonably good rank without any preparation other than skimming through a guidebook for question patterns.
+I opted to take Physics at IIT Kharagpur, though initially the counseling team admitted me in Electrical with the promise of changing to Physics, if I so desired later!
+I had also appeared for the National Science Talent Search Examination conducted by NCERT and got selected for the National award (Rs 150/250/600 pm in BSc/MSc/PhD – It was sufficient to meet the expenses those days).
 My project was to measure convection current speed in liquids of different viscosity and make a mathematical model.
-I used a model to predict this speed in tubes of different cross sections.
+I used a model to predict this speed in tubes of different cross-sections.
 I had to use calculus and hydrodynamics to do this.

 I had applied to a few US universities to obtain a PhD degree in Physics.
 My statement of purpose(SOP) was based on my interest in Astrophysics and Relativity focusing on “Universe”.
-I got admission to the world’s top rated University in Physics – University of California, Berkeley, with a fellowship of about US$ 800 per month along with a travel support of US$ 400.
-However something interesting happened on the night of departure to the USA.
+I got admission to the world’s top rated University in Physics – University of California, Berkeley, with a fellowship of about US$ 800 per month along with travel support of US$ 400.
+However, something interesting happened on the night of departure to the USA.
 One of my maternal uncles, who had come to see me off, asked me about what research area I am going to focus on.
-Something happened in my mind at that time.
-I felt that the working on Universe was not going to be useful to India and replied to him that either I would work on “Nuclear Fusion” or “Space Technology”.
+A thought crossed my mind at that time.
+I felt that working on Universe was not going to be useful to India and replied to him that either I would work on “Nuclear Fusion” or “Space Technology”.
 Please read my blog about this – http://www.ranjan.in/how-i-got-into-nuclear-fusion-research/

-After going to the USA, I did research in the area of Nuclear Fusion and developed a new concept of Nuclear Fusion reactor using modeling and simulation.
-I used to work on the fastest supercomputers of the world – Cray-1 and 2 but all remotely.
-I have had interest in computers since IIT days and spent a lot of time doing non research related development on computers such as developing Hindi writing and speaking capability.
+After going to the USA, I did research in the area of Nuclear Fusion and developed a new concept of Nuclear Fusion reactor using modeling and simulation, I used to work on the fastest supercomputers of the world – Cray-1 and 2 but all remotely.
+I have had an interest in computers since IIT days and spent a lot of time doing non-research-related developments on computers such as developing Hindi writing and speaking capability.
 As the Sun produces its energy through the Nuclear Fusion process, I effectively moved from “Universe” to “Sun”.

 SINP opted to have a type of Nuclear Fusion reactor fabricated by Toshiba of Japan called Tokamak(a Russian invention).
 This was delivered around April 1987.
 Two Japanese engineers came along to set up the machine.
 I had brought a Personal Computer along with me while returning from the USA.
-I also tried setting up Computer facility in SINP and was successful in getting two Unix based computers connected by ethernet, set up in Salt Lake campus.
+As there were no computers in SINP at that time, I also tried setting up a Computer facility in SINP and was successful in getting two Unix-based computers connected by Ethernet, set up in Salt Lake campus.
 I started porting a Tokamak simulation code BALDUR (about 60,000 lines running on Cray) to this computer.

 I also started developing a Data Acquisition system based on PC to acquire data in digital form from Tokamak – among the earliest efforts of this kind in India.
-As this system got integrated with the machine, I started to closely watch the initial set of machine performance tests etc. In parallel I started to try to model the discharge behavior but was never coming close to what was being seen experimentally.
+(See How Japanese got hooked on to Indian technology!).
+As this system got integrated with the machine, I started to closely watch the initial set of machine performance tests etc. In parallel, I started to try to model the discharge behavior but was never coming close to what was being seen experimentally.
 Then I wrote a simple program in about 500-600 lines to model the behavior.
 It was suggesting that there may be a lot of impurities inside the machine.
 It needed a discharge cleaning system to clean the impurities.
 I asked the experimentalist if they can set up this system.
 They said that it would take 3-4 years to do it since they need to import some components for this purpose.
 Then I decided to develop this system myself and only use components available in India.
-For this I had to come up with a completely new design and not only it worked but also improved the performance of the machine to International standards.
-After this I developed more systems to prolong the plasma and improve its quality.
+For this, I had to come up with a completely new design and not only it worked but also improved the performance of the machine to International standards.
+After this, I developed more systems to prolong the plasma and improve its quality.
 All this was done around 1989-93.
 Please read my blog: http://www.ranjan.in/how_i_became_accidental_experimentalist/

-At DA-IICT itself, I also started to explore use of Sensor Network for different applications.
+At DA-IICT itself, I also started to explore the use of Sensor networks for different applications.
 These included agriculture as well as wildlife tracking.
-With funding from Wildlife Institute of India, Dehradun, I worked on tracking four different kinds of animals – Tiger, Swamp Deer, Hill Turtle and Purple Frog.
+With funding from the Wildlife Institute of India, Dehradun, I worked on tracking four different kinds of animals – Tiger, Swamp Deer, Hill Turtle, and Purple Frog.
 Thus my journey carried me from “Moon” to “Earth”!

 I also got involved with the development of assistive technologies to help persons with severe disabilities.
 This included those having restricted finger movements to help them control appliances/computers in the room called “Environment Control System”.
 We also used voice as well as body part movements such as head or leg.
 This moved me to “Body” from “Earth”.

-To help those in “Locked in” condition, I developed a Brain Computer Interface(BCI) based environment control system.
+To help those in the “Locked in” condition, I developed a Brain-Computer Interface(BCI) based environment control system.
 I have also made an effort to help persons in “Vegetative State” though it has not been successful so far.
-I have been further exploring the use of BCI to identify concentration levels of children to help improve their learning capabilities.
-Now I am working to use BCI to help identify multiple intelligences among children to guide their career choices as well as learning style.
-Furthermore some of my effort to use naturopathic techniques to improve my health condition has also helped those with mental and other health challenges.
+I have been further exploring the use of BCI to identify the concentration levels of children to help improve their learning capabilities.
+Now I am working to use BCI to help identify multiple intelligences among children to guide their career choices as well as learning styles.
+Furthermore, some of my effort to use naturopathic techniques to improve my health condition has also helped those with mental and other health challenges.
 And my research journey brought me to “Brain”!

 Please read my blogs related to brain – http://www.ranjan.in/topics/brain/